Reasons Your Kid Needs Pediatric Sports Physical Therapy

 Common reasons for youth sports injuries may include:

-Kids and teens often play a variety of sports, some experts say too many, and at high levels of competition while their bodies are still growing.
+Kids and teens often start specializing in one sport, some experts say too early with no variety, and at high levels of competition while their bodies are still growing.
 That’s why it’s so very important to have a pediatrician perform sports physicals, and why—when your child or teen is injured—that the healing process should include sports physical therapy designed especially for growing athletes.

 Bringing your youth athlete to a Children’s Healthcare of Atlanta sports physical therapist means you’re working with a team of highly qualified, skilled and experienced pediatric and adolescent sports medicine specialists.
 They know sports injuries, and they know the special needs of children and teens.
 And while physical therapists who see adults can treat pediatric patients, children may only make up a small percentage of their practice.
 Pediatric PTs, on the other hand, are specialists in working with in kids and teens, dedicating their careers to treating growing bodies.